circleci/circleci-docs/jekyll/_cci2/testing-ios.md

   features.

-* **Ruby segfaults.** We have seen cases where some of the Ruby gems used during the {% comment %} TODO: Job {% endcomment %} build would produce a segmentation fault in Ruby.
+* **Ruby segfaults.** We have seen cases where some of the Ruby gems used during a job would produce a segmentation fault in Ruby.
 This might happen because of the mismatch of Ruby version used to build the gem and the Ruby version used to run it.
 Please make sure that the Ruby version used locally is the same as the one used on CircleCI.
 You can